Exalate Admin Panel

 Navigating through the Exalate Menu Panel is required for all the administrative tasks related to the Exalate application.

-In case the Exalate App is not embedded in your task management system, you can reach it by directly accessing the Exalate Node URL.
-The menu panel will be located on the left side of the screen.
+In case the Exalate App is not embedded in your work management system, you can access it directly using the Exalate Node URL.
+The menu panel is located on the left side of the screen.

-If you are using Exalate on Jira, Zendesk, or any other platform that supports the embedded Exalate version, first of all, you need to access the Exalate app through the task management system interface.
-After that, you will find the Exalate Menu Panel on the left side of the screen.
+If you are using Exalate on Jira, Zendesk, or any other platform that supports the embedded Exalate version, you need to first access the Exalate app through your system's interface.
+You can do this just like you access other third-party apps in your system.
+Once you open the Exalate app, you can find the Exalate Menu Panel on the left side of the screen.

-You may notice that look and feel is a little bit different depending on the task management system but the options mostly remain the same.
+The look and feel may show some differences depending on the work management system, but the options remain essentially the same.

 Getting Started